Veto vs NeMo Guardrails

 Python only.
 Requires learning Colang DSL.
 Strong NVIDIA ecosystem integration.

 The Colang DSL is worth calling out specifically.
-It's a purpose-built language with its own syntax for defining conversation patterns, canonical forms, and flow logic.
+It is a purpose-built language with its own syntax for defining conversation patterns, canonical forms, and flow logic.
 The upside is expressive power for dialog control.
 The cost is a new language your team needs to learn, debug, and maintain alongside your application code.

 What Veto does differently